AJV304/Thesis/README.md

 - Remove the # before #source("../Scripts/01_datageneration/datageneration_robust.R")
 - Remove the rest of the code in the chunk

 This ensures that the data is generated whilst rendering the script instead of it being read in from the saved data.
 PLEASE NOTE, that this will greatly increase the rendering time.
-Generating the data yourself will likely take at least half an hour.
+Although this simulation study is computationally not very heavy, generating the data yourself will likely take at least half an hour.

 ## Ethics and Privacy
 Ethics approval for this study was obtained from the Faculty of Social Sciences at Utrecht University under number #25-1980.
 Since the data for this study was simulated, there are no privacy concerns.